Top in Scotland for Anthropology

 Sociologists use a range of methods and techniques to explore and test sociological theory.
 This module introduces many of these methods and techniques.
 It aims to ground students’ theoretical understanding of society through the practical analysis of a variety of data.
 It starts by introducing the varying philosophical starting points of research and goes on to provide foundation level critical analysis skills in the key quantitative and qualitative methods that sociologists have deployed to understand and ‘capture’ the social world.

-- Select a further 30 credit points from Level 3 Anthropology courses
+Plus select a further 30 credit points from Level 3 Anthropology courses

 Modernization changes the nature and social position of religion: what was once imposed on entire societies becomes a matter of choice and as societies become more religiously diverse, religion is increasingly confined to the home and the family.
 National churches are replaced by denominations and sects and the state’s increasing neutrality allows new religious movements to flourish.
 This course uses secularization to examine such basic sociological concepts as social differentiation, individualism, social cohesion, community versus voluntary association, immigration, conversion, recruitment, gender, and cultural defence.